MikkLaur/spring-crud/README.md

 ## What could be done better?
 - **Error handling**
-When client requests for an element which does not exist in the repository, then they're given Error 500.
+When client requests for an element which does not exist in the repository, then they're given Error 500 instead of 404.
 Proper error handling for an API is a must.
 -